Mitterfels

-Mitterfels is a municipality in the district of Straubing-Bogen in Bavaria, Germany.
+Mitterfels (/de/) is a municipality in the district of Straubing-Bogen in Bavaria, Germany.
 It is the head of the Verwaltungsgemeinschaft Mitterfels.

 Geography

 Mitterfels is located in the region between the Danube and the Bavarian Forest.

 History

 In 1104 the dukes of Bogen founded the Monastery Oberalteich.
 The Castle of Mitterfels was first mentioned in 1194.
 The Township in today's extent was founded in 1818.

 At the census in the year 2000, 2,372 inhabitants lived in Mitterfels.

 The mayor of the town was Heinrich Stenzel (Community of Independent Voters).
 He came into office in 2002 as successor of Werner Lang.
 Now it‘s 1.
 Bürgermeister Andreas Liebl (FWG).

 Education

 In the year 1999, the following institutions were established: